f3-factory/F3com-data/databases/main.md

 );
 ```

-If you're using MySQL, the query translates to:-
+If you're using MySQL, the query translates to:

 ``` mysql
 SELECT * FROM users